Carbon Management

 - Air (CDR)

-Carbon management prices are falling, and that trend is expected to continue (e.g., planned CCS projects for coal power plants will cost less than half as much per tonne as the first projects, which were built less than a decade ago).
-According to the IEA, for industry sectors such as cement and steel production, CCS is the least-cost low-carbon option, increasing costs by less than 10%.
+Carbon management costs are falling, and that trend is expected to continue (e.g., planned CCS projects for coal power plants will cost less than half as much per tonne as the first projects, which were built less than a decade ago).
+According to the IEA, for industry sectors such as cement and steel production, CCS is the least-cost decarbonization option, increasing costs by less than 10%.

 Drivers

-- Shown to be necessary by recent IPCC and IEA reports in order to keep warming to 1.5 °C
+- Shown to be necessary by recent IPCC and IEA reports to limit warming to 1.5℃ or 2℃ above pre-industrial levels

 Barriers